WJIB: WCAS

-The station was known as WCAS from 1967 to the early 1980s.
+After Kaiser/Globe took over, WCAS at first broadcast a format with music and local news of interest to listeners in Cambridge and nearby communities, but was not very successful.
 The call letters referred to "Watertown, Cambridge, Arlington and Somerville and Belmont" (where the B was said to be "silent").
+By 1969, WCAS had flipped to oldies.
+This was followed in 1972 by a soft rock format that, by 1973, had evolved into a folk/rock format which, while not enormously successful, gained a devoted following in the Boston area.
 It became a local favorite during the 1970s for its eclectic mix of music (L.A. folk-rock, jazz, bluegrass, country and western were only part of the playlist) and its support of local issues and musicians, notably through special live concerts and the Live at Passim's series of broadcasts.
-WCAS evolved to this unique format in 1973, after dabbling in soft rock, in 1972, and in Oldies, prior to that.
 In 1976, the Harvard Crimson wrote: "The least pretentious station around is WCAS at 740 AM, which mixes country, soft rock, and folk nicely, and goes easy on the ads."

 One of the station's limitations added to its character: because a limited broadcast license obliged it to go off the air at sunset, one freelancer developed a series of humorous station sign-offs which became mini-hits in themselves.

-The "Live at Passim's" broadcast was done on Sundays from Club Passim (formerly the legendary Club 47).
+The "Live at Passim's" broadcast was done on Sundays from Club Passim (formerly Club 47).
 It paired local acts with national headliners at Passim's coffeehouse such as Ry Cooder, Tom Waits and Jimmy Buffett (the latter two then relatively obscure).
 The idea of promoting local music by broadcasting from what was then the top folk club in the area was originated by then-program director Rick Starr, who hired local performer Jim Chevallier to produce and host the program.
 Typically, national acts headlining at the club were the main act, preceded by local Boston-Cambridge musicians.
 The show's format generally imposed an all acoustic approach like that later used by MTV Unplugged.
 One of the first acts to appear on the show was Jimmy Buffett, then performing with only a bass player.
 Ry Cooder and Tom Waits appeared soon after that.
-The Irish traditional group The Boys of the Lough not only appeared on the show but, in 1975, released an album titled "Live at Passim's".

-One duo which appeared at the club and on the show was Buckingham Nicks - that is, Lindsey Buckingham and Stevie Nicks who would shortly join Fleetwood Mac.
+The Irish traditional group The Boys of the Lough not only appeared on the show but, in 1975, released an album titled Live at Passim's.
+One duo who appeared at the club and on the show was Buckingham Nicks—that is, Lindsey Buckingham and Stevie Nicks, who soon joined Fleetwood Mac.